canonical/ubuntu.com/templates/legal/ubuntu-pro-description/index.md

             12. Unless the Full-Stack Support requirements set out above are met, support is limited to Bug-fix Support for:
                 6. The software packages and Charms necessary for running Charmed Kubernetes
                 7. Kubernetes clusters deployed using kubeadm utilising the software packages available from apt.kubernetes.io
-3. <span id="uprosd-infra-only">Support &mdash; included in Infra and Full support, but not included in Apps support</span>:
+3. <span id="uprosd-infra-only">Support &mdash; included in Infra and Full Stack support, but not included in Apps support</span>:
     8. <span id="uprosd-openstack">OpenStack</span>
         8. OpenStack software support depends on the Ubuntu release deployed on the underlying Nodes:
             13. The [version of OpenStack provided initially in the release of a LTS version of Ubuntu ](https://www.ubuntu.com/about/release-cycle )is supported for the entire lifecycle of that Ubuntu version